 - Air sealed – there are impeccable air sealing seals gaps, which prevent drafts and maintain a consistent internal temperature

 - Moisture control - optimal design includes appropriate ventilation to regulate moisture and prevent condensation

 - Energy efficiency - a best insulated shed maximises energy efficiency, creating a comfortable environment for various uses

 How much time you have available to maintain your shed will also factor into your shed buying decision.

 All wooden sheds require treatment with a high-quality wood preservative.
 This helps prevent rot and fungal decay, so prolonging the life of the shed.

-When you purchase a wooden shed it will have usually been treated in one of two ways:
+When you purchase a wooden shed it will usually be treated in one of two ways:

-Here, as the name suggest, the timber is dipped in the wood preservative.
-This provides a good level of surface protection but the shed will need retreating, sometimes upon assembly, and always on an annual basis.
+Here, as the name suggests, the timber is dipped in wood preservative.
+This provides a good level of surface protection, but the shed will need retreating, sometimes upon assembly, and always on an annual basis.

 Dip treated sheds can often be recognised by the wood’s orangey hue.

 During this treatment, preservative is forced, under pressure, into the wood.
 The preservative essentially becomes part of the timber, providing a more comprehensive level of protection.